 Goal 6: Read Self-Improvement Books

 Any manager knows that learning is a never-ending process.
-As such, develop a habit of regularly reading self-development books.
+As such, develop a habit of regularly reading self-development books that relate to your professional development goals.
 If you want, you can even start a book club with your team.
 Doing this will give you and your employees the opportunity to step back from daily operations and reflect.
 Consequently, everyone—not only you—can find new approaches to the challenges your team is facing.

 Goal 7: Identify Potential Leaders

 If you’re a forward-thinking leader, you must accept that you will eventually have a team too big to manage on your own.
 Before this even happens, you must start identifying potential leaders among your employees.
 Depending on how your company operates, you might want to consider promoting from within.
 Of course, there are risks involved, but the benefits still outweigh them.
-It’s rewarding to promote key employees who already share the company’s values.
+It’s rewarding to promote key employees who already share the company’s values and have clear career development goals.

 The risks of internal promotion can at least be prevented, if not mitigated.
 As a manager, you should avoid promoting based on how a person contributes to the team individually.
 Moreover, you should regularly conduct one-on-one meetings with potential leaders.
 Of course, even before the new manager takes the position, they should undergo leadership training.